-Student Name ID School Disability Grade Date Determining if Pattern of Suspension NO Special Circumstances Apply (i.e., - chool Days in the School Year and Description of behavior related to discipli nary action: Description of prior behavior: Was behavior in question substantially similar to the student's behavior in pre vious incidents?
-YesNo If "y es," continue to determine if there's a patt ern.
-If "no" the behavior is not part of a pattern.
-For all suspensions, attach dates of sus spensions and number of days for each suspension & determi ne: 1.
-What is the cumulative number of day s for all suspensions combined? days 2.
-How many days of suspension were o ordered for each separate incident?
-3. What period of time separated each p eriod of suspension? (days, weeks, months s) CONCLUSION: Pattern of S uspensions Exists NO Pattern of Suspens sions Exists Basis for Decision: Individual Completing Review: Title Consultation with: Title: Appendix B. Determining Change of Place ement Worksheet Student School School Year
+Student Name .
+ID School Disability Grade Date 2 Exists for Students Suspended for Mor, weapons, drugs, or severe bodily injur chool Days in the School Year and Description of behavior related to disciple inary action: Description of prior behavior: W/- a hada asi a si a asaa a a a hada a a i alla - similar to the student's behavior in pre · ves," continue to determine if there's a patte - spensions and number of days for each - ne: ys for all suspensions combined? days 2.
+How many days of suspension were of ordered for each separate incident?
+3. What period of time separated each p period of suspension? (days, weeks, months) CONCLUSION: Pattern of S Suspensions Exists NO Pattern of Suspens sions Exists Basis for Decision: Individual Completing Review: Title: Appendix B. Determining Change of Place Appendix D. Determining Change of Flac ement worksheet Student School School Year